Healing Through Music: Depression Music Therapy Benefits And Uses

 The history of music therapy

 The American Music Therapy Association states that the beginning of therapy with music as a healing practice occurred as far back as the writings of the famous philosophers Aristotle and Plato.
-As an official profession in the U.S., music therapy began around World War I and II to support veterans experiencing trauma after the wars.
-Music therapy was also historically used to treat physical diseases in the 1800s and has since also been used to treat neurological conditions like dementia.
+As an official profession in the U.S., music therapy began around World War I and World War II to support veterans experiencing trauma after the wars.
+Music therapy was also historically used to treat physical diseases in the 1800s and has since been used to treat neurological conditions like dementia.

 This type of treatment gained the most popularity in the 1900s.
 In 1903, a woman named Eva Vescellus founded the National Society of Musical Therapeutics, the first national organization for music therapy.
 However, it wasn’t until the 1930s that music therapy was nationally recognized as a profession when psychiatrist Willem van de Wall used music therapy interventions in state facilities.
-His work Music in Institutions was a pioneering text in helping professionals understand how to use music therapy.
+His work, Music in Institutions, was a pioneering text in helping professionals understand how to use music therapy.

 Modern music therapy